-- Registered charity. - Fully constituted club, association or trust (generally from within the community or voluntary sector) which is set up for charitable purposes. - Local authority county councils, metropolitan district councils, unitary authorities, district councils and the London boroughs. - Other public sector statutory body other public sector organisations established by statute or statutory powers such as parish and town councils. - Local education authority a local education authority on its own behalf, or on behalf of a community school. - Foundation school or college although run by the local education authority, the school retains control over admissions, employment of staff, land and buildings. - Voluntary aided or controlled school although financed and maintained by the local education authority, the school's assets are held and administered by trustees. - Independent school or college a school or college for fee-paying students that does not receive a government grant. - Institute of further education a college or other institution that provides further education.
+- Registered charity. - Fully constituted club, association or trust (generally from within the community or voluntary sector) which is set up for charitable purposes. - Local authority county councils, metropolitan district councils, unitary authorities, district councils and the London boroughs. - Other public sector statutory body other public sector organisations established by statute or statutory powers such as parish and town councils. - Local education authority a local education authority on its own behalf, or on behalf of a community school. - Foundation school or college although run by the local education authority, the school retains control over admissions, employment of staff, land and buildings.

-- Academy schools not for profit charitable trusts which are state-funded in England and are directly funded by the Department for Education and independent of local authority control. - Institute of higher education (including universities) a university or college that provides higher education. - Registered Community Interest Company (CIC), limited by guarantee only a limited company created for the use of people who want to conduct a business or other activity for community benefit (and not purely for private advantage) and which has a suitable asset lock clause.
+- Voluntary aided or controlled school although financed and maintained by the local education authority, the school's assets are held and administered by trustees. - Independent school or college a school or college for fee-paying students that does not receive a government grant. - Institute of further education a college or other institution that provides further education. - Academy schools not for profit charitable trusts which are state-funded in England and are directly funded by the Department for Education and independent of local authority control. - Institute of higher education (including universities) a university or college that provides higher education. - Registered Community Interest Company (CIC), limited by guarantee only a limited company created for the use of people who want to conduct a business or other activity for community benefit (and not purely for private advantage) and which has a suitable asset lock clause.
 Examples of CICs include social enterprises, community businesses and co-operatives.
-The CIC must have been operating for a minimum of 2 years and submitted at least their first set of accounts to Companies House.
-Please also see information below regarding Companies House. - Registered company, limited by guarantee only the company must have been operating for a minimum of 2 years and submitted at least their first set of accounts to Companies House.
-Please also see information below regarding Companies House. - Industrial Provident Society an organisation trading for the benefit of its community which is registered with the Financial Services Authority. - Community amateur sports clubs (CASC) an organisation registered with HMRC as a community amateur sports club.
+Please also see additional eligibility information below. - Registered Company, limited by guarantee only.
+Please also see additional eligibility information below. - Industrial Provident Society an organisation trading for the benefit of its community which is registered with the Financial Services Authority. - Community amateur sports clubs (CASC) an organisation registered with HMRC as a community amateur sports club.